yuki-kimoto/giblognet/README.md

 and move this feature to project settings page.

     # Go to settings page in your project
-    /kimoto/gitprep/settings
+    /kimoto/giblognet/settings

 **5. mail is required for user registration.

 mail address is require for user registration.

-### Pull requests is removed when GitPrep upgrade
+### Pull requests is removed when Giblog Net upgrade

-Sorry, I found critical database specification mistake in GitPrep from v2.0 to v2.2, and fix it in v2.3.
+Sorry, I found critical database specification mistake in Giblog Net from v2.0 to v2.2, and fix it in v2.3.
 All your pull requests is removed when upgrading from v2.0-v2.2 to v2.3+.
 Please create Pull request again by the following command.

-    old/fix_v2_pull_request data/gitprep.db
+    old/fix_v2_pull_request data/giblognet.db

-### Are there other ways to install GitPrep?
+### Are there other ways to install Giblog Net?

 **Sparrowdo**

-You can use Sparrowdo to install GitPrep on remote server ( by ssh ) or on running Docker container:
+You can use Sparrowdo to install Giblog Net on remote server ( by ssh ) or on running Docker container:

 Here is example for Docker minimal Debian image: